17 Essentials Most People Miss on Their Hawaii Packing List

 During the last part of your flight to Hawaii, flight attendants will hand out paper declaration forms that you must fill out and return before you land.

-It has questions about where you are staying, if you’re there on business or pleasure, and things like that.
+It has questions about where you’re staying, whether you’re there for business or pleasure, and things like that.
 Check out the latest prices and more details.

 Family Hawaii Packing List featured by top Hawaii blog, Hawaii Travel With Kids: ball pens